-We, our executive officers and directors and our other existing security holders have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for the period ending 180 days after the date of this prospectus without first obtaining the written consent of the representatives.
-Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly:
+We and our executive officers and directors and certain security holders affiliated with our directors have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for the period ending 90 days after the date of this prospectus without first obtaining the written consent of the representatives.
+Specifically, we and these other persons have agreed, with certain exceptions, not to directly or indirectly:

-- offer, pledge, sell or contract to sell any common stock, - · sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant to purchase any common stock, - otherwise dispose of or transfer any common stock, - request or demand that we file or make a confidential submission of a registration statement related to the common stock or - enter into any swap or other agreement or any transaction that transfers in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant to purchase any common stock, - · otherwise dispose of or transfer any common stock, - · request or demand that we file or make a confidential submission of a registration statement related to the common stock or - enter into any swap or other agreement or any transaction that transfers in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.

-The exceptions permit our executive officers and directors and other existing security holders, subject to certain restrictions, to:
+The exceptions permit our executive officers and directors and such security holders, subject to certain restrictions, to:

-• transfer the common stock (i) as a bona fide gift or gifts, (ii) to the person's immediate family or any trust for the direct or indirect benefit of the person or their immediate family, (iii) as a distribution to the person's limited partners or stockholders, (iv) to the person's affiliates or any investment fund or other entity controlled or managed by the person, or (v) by will of intestate successor.
+- transfer the common stock (i) as a bona fide gift or gifts, (ii) to the person's immediate family or any trust for the direct or indirect benefit of the person or their immediate family, (iii) as a distribution to the person's limited partners or stockholders, (iv) to the person's affiliates or any investment fund or other entity controlled or managed by the person, or (v) by will of intestate successor. - transfer the common stock to us upon exercise of any option granted under our incentive plans described in this prospectus, including the surrender of shares of common stock to us in "net" or "cashless" exercise of any option;

-- transfer the common stock to us upon exercise of any option granted under our incentive plans described in this prospectus, including the surrender of shares of common stock to us in "net" or "cashless" exercise of any option; - transfer the common stock to us in connection with our repurchase of shares of common stock pursuant to a repurchase right arising upon the termination of the person's employment with us; - convert our preferred stock into shares of common stock; - transfer the common stock pursuant to an order of a court of competent jurisdiction or in connection with a qualified domestic order or divorce settlement; - establishing a trading plan pursuant to Rule 10b5-1 under the Exchange Act, provided that no sales of common stock are made under such plans during the restricted period; or - sell shares of our common stock purchased in the initial public offering or on the open market following the initial public offering.
+- transfer the common stock to us in connection with our repurchase of shares of common stock pursuant to a repurchase right arising upon the termination of the person's employment with us; - · convert our preferred stock into shares of common stock; - transfer the common stock pursuant to an order of a court of competent jurisdiction or in connection with a qualified domestic order or divorce settlement; and - establishing a trading plan pursuant to Rule 10b5-1 under the Exchange Act, provided that no sales of common stock are made under such plans during the restricted period.